MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/dotnet/0.9.494/Microsoft--Web--WebView2--Core--CoreWebView2.md

 Capture an image of what WebView is displaying.

-> public inline async Task [CapturePreviewAsync](#capturepreviewasync)(CoreWebView2CapturePreviewImageFormat imageFormat,Stream imageStream)
+> public async Task [CapturePreviewAsync](#capturepreviewasync)(CoreWebView2CapturePreviewImageFormat imageFormat, Stream imageStream)

 Specify the format of the image with the imageFormat parameter.
 The resulting image binary data is written to the provided imageStream parameter.
 When CapturePreview finishes writing to the stream, the Invoke method on the provided handler parameter is called.